mjnur/oomycete-effector-prediction/README.md

 Please see our [2019 UC Davis URC poster](https://drive.google.com/file/d/1n7ccBZi6c5K6h600u0lF9xnMRiMtKWVa/view?usp=sharing) for a high-level description of this research.

-how to get predicted effectors from an oomycete, secreted fasta file:
+how to get predicted effectors from an oomycete, secreted fasta file

-(using Random Forest classifier and 6 amino acid features):
+(using pre-trained Random Forest oomycete effector classifcation model):

 1) make sure python3 is downloaded
   ```bash